-This morning is free at leisure before you transfer to Osaka airport for your return flight arriving home today or the following day.
+This morning is free at leisure before you transfer to Osaka airport for your return flight home.

 Please note: Only breakfast is included today.
-Late check-out is not included in our Discover Japan tour.
+Late check-out is not included in our A Week in Japan tour.
 If you wish to book a late check-out for your final day in Osaka, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.

-Transfers: In the event that your flight departs outside of the majority group departure time, you will be transferred to the airport by a shared coach (not with other Wendy Wu Tours passengers).
+Transfers: If your flight departs outside of the majority group departure time, you will be transferred to the airport by a shared coach (not with other Wendy Wu Tours passengers).
 If you are on a shared coach transfer, you may have to walk for a few minutes to get to the coach.